yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cwinapp-class.md

 ### <a name="parameters"></a>Parametry

 *pTemplate*<br/>
-Wskaźnik do `CDocTemplate` ma zostać dodana.
+Wskaźnik do `CDocTemplate` dodania.

 ### <a name="remarks"></a>Uwagi

-Należy dodać wszystkie szablony dla aplikacji dokumentów, przed wywołaniem [registershellfiletypes —](#registershellfiletypes).
+Przed wywołaniem [RegisterShellFileTypes](#registershellfiletypes)należy dodać wszystkie szablony dokumentów do aplikacji.

 ### <a name="example"></a>Przykład